iulspop/slack-web-scraper/README.md

 ## How to collect the data?

 1. Run `npm install` to install the dependencies.
 2. Configure a `.env` file in the project root folder.
-The environment variables must be configured:
+The following environment variables can be set:

 ```
 SLACK_WORKSPACE_URL=https://x.slack.com